ADGEfficiency/data-science-south/content/lessons/shell.md

 ### Making Directories

-You can make a directory with `lang:shell-session:mkdir`:
+You can make a directory with `mkdir`:

 ```shell-session
 $ mkdir practice
 ```

-We can recursively create directories by passing the `lang:shell-session:-p` flag to `lang:shell-session:mkdir`:
+We can recursively create directories by passing the `-p` flag to `mkdir`:

 ```shell-session
 $ mkdir -p practice/subfolder